 When medical malpractice is committed, the standard of care is considered to have been breached or violated.

-Deviations from the standard of care occur in two situations:
+Deviations from the standard of birth injury occurs in two situations:

 - When a health care provider does something that a reasonably careful provider would not do in that situation.